Back to Field Notes

 Backend tracks which properties were actually present in the request (think "assigned properties") and only updates those.
 Missing fields remain untouched.

-In practice, we almost never needed "insert item at index 0."
-Our real use cases were "replace the whole list."
-And concurrency checks lived elsewhere.
+What we gave up was surgical array operations and the test op.
+In practice we almost never needed "insert item at index 0"; our real use cases were "replace the whole list."
+Concurrency we handled outside the patch document.

 Resources